 I am not saying you should ignore social media, rather that you focus more time on utilizing channels/websites that you have ownership of.
 By doing so, you ensure yourself of building on something that no one can take away from you.
 By spending less time on social media you can spend more time generating content, enhancing user experience, or conversion rate optimization; you will not have to worry about losing any of the work you have done.

 In fact, it should be used to support your website, not replace it.
 With so many different social media channels available, it makes sense to seek out which ones can support your website.
 For example, you might use Youtube to host your product videos while embedding them on your website.
-Or use Twitter to promote your latest blog posts, while using Facebook to share how your business is active in the local community, and you could use LinkedIn to display your company culture to prospective clients and employees.
+Or use Twitter to promote your latest blog posts, while using Facebook to share how your business is active in the local community, and you could use create a B2B LinkedIn strategy to generate leads.

 All of these activities should ultimately lead users back to your website at some point where you further engage and connect with them and to ultimately convert them.
 However, I think we should all be aware of just how much time we devote to these channels and to promise ourselves we will devote just as much, if not more time to our own websites.